 In 2013 North Georgia Band became Georgia’s premiere dealer for Muramatsu and Dean Yang flutes and Piper piccolos through Keren’s certification as one of only two Muramatsu certified technicians in the southeast United States.
 We stock the full line of these flutes and piccolos and are able to provide warranty and general service on these instruments in-house.

 In early 2016 North Georgia Band took its biggest step to date and relocated from the far-flung suburb of Braselton to the northeast side of Atlanta in the Embry Hills area of north DeKalb county.
+In 2022 we moved to our current location inside Atlanta’s perimeter highway in the Northlake area of Tucker.
 We feel strongly that we will be able to provide an even higher level of service to all our customers from our new location and look forward to the opportunities the move will afford us.

 It is our mission to provide you with the best customer service, turnaround time, and above all – quality repair work, all at a very competitive price.
 Contact us today to learn how we can assist you with your needs.